 Worse or Worst?
 Learn When to Use Each Word Correctly

-As a certified English teacher—I taught sophomore English before becoming a full time mom—I'd see this mistake all the time.
-Here is how I explained it to my students in easy-to-remember terms so that they'd never confuse the two again.
+As a certified English teacher—I taught sophomore English before becoming a full-time mom—I'd always see this mistake.
+Here is how I explained it to my students in easy-to-remember terms so they'd never confuse the two again.

 Worse vs. Worst: Which Is Which?

 "Worse" is a comparative word, just like "better."
 It means that, when comparing two things, one is deemed to be "worse" (and not "worst") than the other.
 Worse means of a lower quality or standard.